-Solid State Amplifiers: Most “beginner amps” that you see are usually solid state or transistor technology.
+Most “beginner amps” that you see are usually solid-state or transistor technology.
 These use complex circuitry to create your guitar tone.
-They do not use tubes, and are known to be more reliable.
+They do not use tubes and are known to be more reliable.

-Modeling/Digital Amps: These amps are the elephant in the room in the guitar community.
-Their purpose is to mimic the sound of a tube amp as closely as possible.
-They also usually have different effects built in and the entire amp is programmable.
+These amps are the elephant in the room in the guitar community.
+Their purpose is to mimic the sound of a tube amp as close as possible.
+They also usually have different effects built-in and the entire amp is programmable.